VidhyaVarshanyJS/ClipHive/README.md

 There are only a few basic guidelines that must be followed for this endeavor:
 - Do not spam
-- do not distribute irrelevant or useless information
+- Do not distribute irrelevant or useless information
-- take responsibility for your actions.
+- Take responsibility for your actions.

 ### Contribute